| Interesting new sculpture on west side of Isla |

 We left our house around 4:30 in the afternoon and headed towards town, eventually wrapping around the airport to walk along the west side of the island.

-When completed it will be a beautiful place to seat and watch the sunsets.
+When completed, it will be a beautiful place to sit and watch the sunsets.

-On our walk we eventually made our way to the new Bahia Tortuga Bar (Turtle Bay) just to have a peak at this new facility.
+On our walk, we eventually made our way to the new Bahia Tortuga Bar (Turtle Bay) just to have a peek at this new facility.

 It is located about two lots north of the ever-popular Soggy Peso Bar & Grill.
 Danny, the owner, has created a beautiful setting for the bar.